kevinzor/Shopkeepers/Update-Checklist.md

 		* Entries in 'scripts/installSpigotDependencies.sh' script.
 	* Update the minimal Bukkit/Spigot/CraftBukkit dependency versions inside the 'gradle/libs.versions.toml' file.
 	* Update the 'api-version' inside the 'plugin.yml' file.
+	* Update the compat module dependency in the 'test' module to the new lowest compat module version.
 	* Update the Minecraft version specific test code inside the 'main' module.
 The test cases and the default config might need to be updated (e.g. if there have been changes to Bukkit's item serialization).
 	* Update the code base (optional):
 		* Check for legacy data migrations that could be removed now.